10DLC - Carrier Registration

 1. Brand Registration Fee

-This is a required fee to register your business (your “Brand”) with The Campaign Registry.
-Depending on the amount of messages you need to send per day:
+This a $4.50 one-time fee that is a required to register your business (your “Brand”) with The Campaign Registry.

 2. Campaign Vetting Fee